mgoellnitz/proposito-unitis/README.md

 This repository is to hack around certain limitations in the Untis accounts we have access to.
 It uses a parsed web-frontend and not the app backend so far.

-The scripts are mainly used with GNU/Linux  but are also partially tested with a Windows Subsystem for Linux and a Debian install from the store on top of that.
+The scripts are mainly used with GNU/Linux but are also partially tested with MacOS and also Windows Systems with a `Windows Subsystem for Linux` and a Debian distribution install from the store on top of that.

+A limited GUI feeling is achived through the a simple dialog-to-shell tool (`zenity`) for GNU/Linux and Windows.

 ## Feedback